inge4pres/blog/inge.4pr.es/content/post/sustainable-performance.md

 By building performant and efficient systems, we can be one step closer to better environment-friendly software.

+### The goal of sustainable performance

+Note that throughout the post, we will never mention the word _sustainability_ alone: this is intentional.

+We should not conflate sustainable performance with _sustainability programs_: carbon-neutrality is great, but it's not the right point to build upon if we want to improve the status quo.

+Sustainability programs have the goal of offsetting carbon emissions caused by datacenters with CO2 credits, collected either by purchasing them on an open market, or by performing activities that will somehow compensate CO2 production.
+While this is a great intent, it surely does not scale as well as avoiding CO2 emissions in the first place.

+A sloppy workload running in a datacenter that offsets part or all of its CO2 emissions is only partially helping in building a more sustainable future.
+We need to face the reality that only by changing how systems operate internally we can create long-term, sustainable habits for our system to operate and grow at planet scale.

 ### How to get started

 Performance and efficiency should not be the end goal of any software craft, especially when creating a new system